inr-kit/twps/docs/source/conclusion.rst

     * Specification of the default snippet key, commenting characters and delimiters in the preprocessor command line rather than in the template's first line.

-The TSP Python package has been written during work on several projects funded by the European Commission: ELSY :raw-latex:`\cite{ELSY}`, LEADER :raw-latex:`\cite{LEADERWEB}` and CDT :raw-latex:`\cite{CDT09}`.
+The TWPS Python package has been written during work on several projects funded by the European Commission: ELSY :raw-latex:`\cite{ELSY}`, LEADER :raw-latex:`\cite{LEADERWEB}` and CDT :raw-latex:`\cite{CDT09}`.